 Since graduating, I have begun a career in the police as a call handler, which means I take 999 and 101 calls for the entire force.
 I have worked for Northumbria Police in the control room for almost a whole year now and I love how I learn something new every single day whilst helping the public as best I can.
 I have gained so much knowledge from this role, but my degree has certainly helped with the learning process.
 Once I complete my MSc Practice Development, I am looking to become a researcher within the police force.
 I would love to research counter-terrorism policing as this is what I conducted my undergraduate dissertation on and I'm still very interested in this side of policing.
 As well as this, I am part of the University partnership with Northumbria Police Special Branch and have volunteered with members for over a year now.
 I’m finding this partnership very beneficial for my career and it has been a great way to make new contacts within the police and partner agencies.

-I would recommend the University of Sunderland to other students as it is the reason I have begun a career in the police and I'm very grateful to all of the lecturers who have pushed me in this direction.
+I would recommend the University of Sunderland to other students as it is the reason I have begun a career in the police and I'm very grateful to all the lecturers who have pushed me in this direction.
 I always felt supported throughout my course and there were a lot of resources and support available if it was ever needed.
-As well as academic support, I used the University student support services available and went to the University counselling service when I was struggling with my work-load and subsequent stress.
+As well as academic support, I used the student support services available and went to the University counselling service when I was struggling with my workload and subsequent stress.
 There was no waiting list for this service and the staff were all very understanding and helpful.
 I found this service to be a credit to the University and would recommend this to any current or prospective student who requires support.

 My experience at the University of Sunderland was amazing.
-It was here where I decided what I wanted to do as a career and made the first steps towards it with the support of my lecturers.”
+It was here where I decided what I wanted to do as a career and took the first steps towards it with the support of my lecturers.”